-- a) This district is the newest Area of Employment in the City, located on the south side of Highway 407 between the Dundas Street and Appleby Line interchanges.
+- a) This district is the newest Area of Employment in the city, located on the south side of Highway 407, generally including the lands between and adjacent to the Dundas Street and Appleby Line interchanges.
 This area is not fully built out and represents key opportunities for prestige employment development with visibility and access to Highway 407, along with close proximity to two interchanges at Dundas Street and Appleby Line. - b) In the near-term, support for the development of uses that are appropriate in close proximity to residential areas will be prioritized.
-Investment in transit will be a priority to change the dynamics of the area. - c) The 407 Corridor may be the focus of a Community Improvement Plan related to the optimal development of this relatively young Area of Employment, in order to ensure that the area meets its potential as a high-profile employment entry node to the City.
+Investment in transit will be a priority. - c) The 407 Corridor may be the focus of a Community Improvement Plan related to the optimal development of this relatively young Area of Employment, in order to ensure that the area meets its potential as a high-profile employment entry node to the city.